pagkly/Zed/Investopedia3/Hostile Bid.md

 Hostile Bid
 ## What Is a Hostile Bid?

-A hostile bid is a specific type of [takeover bid](https://www.investopedia.com/terms/t/takeoverbid.asp) that bidders present directly to the target firm's shareholders because the management is not in favor of the deal.
-Bidders generally present their hostile bids through a [tender offer](https://www.investopedia.com/terms/t/tenderoffer.asp).
-In this scenario, the acquiring company offers to purchase the common shares of the target at a substantial [premium](https://www.investopedia.com/terms/p/premium.asp).
+A hostile bid is a specific type of [[takeover bid]](https://www.investopedia.com/terms/t/takeoverbid.asp) that bidders present directly to the target firm's shareholders because the management is not in favor of the deal.
+Bidders generally present their hostile bids through a [[tender offer]](https://www.investopedia.com/terms/t/tenderoffer.asp).
+In this scenario, the acquiring company offers to purchase the common shares of the target at a substantial [[premium]](https://www.investopedia.com/terms/p/premium.asp).

 ### Key Takeaways